 - Healthy mood balance

 A reduction of pain associated with rheumatoid arthritis, in conjunction with conventional therapy

 - Overall good health

-Cold-water fish and microalgae are especially rich in the long-chain omega-3s docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
+Cold-water fish and microalgae are especially rich in the long-chain omega-3s DHA and EPA.
 Great sources of omega-3 include salmon, anchovies, sardines, and mackerel.
-Many plant sources, such as walnuts, flaxseeds and flax oil, chia seeds, pumpkin seeds/oil, hemp seeds/oil and certain sea vegetables, contain omega-3 in the form of alpha-linolenic acid (ALA) which the body can then convert into EPA and limited amounts of DHA.
+Many plant sources, such as walnuts, flax seeds/oil, chia seeds, pumpkin seeds/oil, hemp seeds/oil, and certain sea vegetables, contain omega-3 in the form of ALA which the body can then convert into EPA and limited amounts of DHA.

 EPA and DHA are long-chain polyunsaturated fatty acids (PUFAs) and are essential fatty acids that the body needs for optimal health.
-They help regulate triglycerides and blood pressure, keep brain and nerve cells healthy for memory and learning support, and help relieve symptoms of arthritis as well as premenstrual syndrome (PMS) and dysmenorrhea.
+They help regulate triglycerides and blood pressure, keep brain and nerve cells healthy for memory and learning support, and help relieve symptoms of certain types of arthritis.

 DHA is a key component of cell membranes in the brain and retina, where it is responsible for helping cell membranes control what goes in and out of cells and how they respond to chemical and electrical signals.